toucansites/website/src/contents/docs/installation/macos/index.md

 ---
 type: guide
-title: macOS
+title: "macOS"
-description: Toucan Installation Guide for macOS
+description: "Learn how to install Toucan on macOS with simple steps.
+Follow this guide to set up and start using Toucan easily"
 category: installation
 order: 1
 ---